• Skip to primary navigation

 Check out my Pumpkin Soup Without Coconut Milk and my Instant Pot Vegetable Soup With Pasta for more meatless soup recipes!

 Temperatures are dropping, and you know what that means - it's soup season!
-And what could be better on a chilly afternoon than a rich and creamy bowl of roasted red pepper tomato soup?
+And what could be better on a chilly afternoon than a rich and creamy bowl of low calorie red pepper tomato soup?

 These step-by-step instructions will show you how to transform jarred roasted red peppers and canned tomatoes into a luxurious pot of tomato and roasted red pepper soup.
 The extra sweet and smokey roasted red peppers in this recipe upgrade classic creamy tomato soup to a gourmet meal.
 The vibrant flavors are perfectly balanced.